killermann/samuel-killermann-curriculum-vitae/content/about/index.md

 > Activist / Social justice comedian.
 Author.
 Storyteller.
 Sexuality & Gender Educator.
 "He’s perfectly O.K. with being known as the toilet sign guy." -@NYTimes

 That last thing is my favorite brag.
 If you want to read more professional bio stuff and work brags, click over to [my bio](../bio).

+It's generally hard to describe myself beyond that, because I do so many different things:

+- I'm an author of blogs, books, and chapters to books;
+- I doodle, illustrate, and design;
+- I'm a stand up comedian, speaker, and storyteller;
+- I code all my own websites, full-stack;
+- and I'm an activist, lifelong, for justice, peace, and a more beautiful world;

 ## How I Pay Rent